Tag Archive 'Christmas'

 1. Christmas lights – At the end of the holiday season take inventory of your holiday lights.
 Throw away or recycle and strands that no longer work properly.
 Then, roll each good light strand in a ball and place each ball in a separate plastic bag.
 Place all of the bags of lights in a plastic storage container preventing moisture damage.

-6. Decorations that you’ll have to reassemble next year – Before taking down Christmas decorations that you had to assemble in order to display, take pictures of them the way you set them up so you can remember how to do it next year.
+1. Decorations that you’ll have to reassemble next year – Before taking down Christmas decorations that you had to assemble in order to display, take pictures of them the way you set them up so you can remember how to do it next year.
 Then take everything down and or disassemble in the reverse order of the way you set it all up.
+You may consider renting a storage from Boombox Storage to help ease storage space at home and keep everything organized.

 With these holiday storage tips and a little planning and effort, you can organize and store your holiday decorations in an efficient manner that will make them easy to find and display next year.